-With lockdown restrictions now being lifted, those in other business sectors such as non-essential retail, need to prepare their businesses to ensure they comply with the government's guidance to allow them to safely reopen.
+With lockdown restrictions now being gradually lifted, those in sectors such as non-essential retail, beauty and hospitality need to prepare their businesses to ensure they comply with the government's guidance to allow them to safely reopen.
 According to research published in Occupational Medicine journal, a 'significant proportion of cases' are related to occupational exposure, with the retail sector cited specifically .
 Thankfully, there is some great COVID-19 prevention advice available to help protect staff, and plenty of business ideas to learn from those retailers who have stayed open throughout.

 Comply with social distancing guidance

 As the virus is transmitted by coughs and sneezes and contact with contaminated surfaces, most of the government's guidance on helping to control the spread is through social distancing and increased cleaning and hygiene.